Navigation

 Recommended Approach to Desktop Computer Power Management

-Energy costs have gone up considerably.
-It is important for the campus community to understand how they can help control energy costs.
-What follows are recommendations for desktop computer users to reduce needless power consumption; a chart indicating how much energy is directly consumed in using various Dell and Apple brand desktop and laptop computers used on campus; and a list of peripherals and their direct energy consumption recommendations.
+Energy costs continue to rise.
+It's important for the campus community to understand how it can help control energy costs.
+The following are recommendations for desktop computer users to reduce needless power consumption; a chart indicating how much energy is directly consumed in using various Dell and Apple brand desktop and laptop computers used on campus; and a list of peripherals and their direct energy consumption recommendations.

 Recommendations